Henry Goddard (architect): Family

 The Leicester branch of the Goddard practice survives to-day as Goddard Manton Architects, operating from Camden Town in London.

 Works

 Initially Goddard appears to have specialised in Church building and Rectories and Vicarages and was a surveyor for the Diocese of Lincoln.
-He probably followed Edward James Willson as the Surveyor to the Lincolnshire County Committee and, following the Militia Act of 1852, was commissioned in 1857 to build the Old Barracks in Lincoln for the North Lincoln Militia.
+He probably followed Edward James Willson as the surveyor to the Lincolnshire County Committee and, following the Militia Act 1852, was commissioned in 1857 to build the Old Barracks in Lincoln for the North Lincoln Militia.
 It has also been suggested that he may have been responsible for the Old Barracks in Sandon Road in Grantham for the South Lincolnshire Militia.

 Work for the Great Northern Railway

 By 1848 Henry Goddard was appointed architect to the Great Northern Railway.
 This was after King's Cross had been built by Lewis Cubitt and branch lines from Lincoln to Boston, Gainsborough, Peterborough and Grimsby had been completed.
 He was responsible for all the new main line stations between King's Cross and Doncaster.
 The new main line ran through Peterborough, Newark and Retford and was fully operational by 1852.
 He was also the architect for Boston railway station which opened 1850.
 Many of Goddard's stations on the branch lines had tall towers, often placed centrally, as at Spalding.
 Apart from the railway stations, Goddard was also the architect for the Great Northern Hotels at Peterborough and at Lincoln.